cy-sp-howard/lang5/README.md

 # Lang5 - Blish-HUD Module
 Gxxxx Wxxx 2 Chinese language selector.
 Use it secretly.
+This module will write and read game memory.
 If get banned, NO ONE CAN HELP YOU.

 ## Download